partylikeits1983/miden-client/tests/README.md

 - Delete previously existing data
 - Uses the `NodeBuilder` to create a running node in `localhost:57291`.

-Killing the node process after running the test is also the user's responsibilty.
+Killing the node process after running the test is also the user's responsibility.
 This can be done by using `ctrl + c` in the terminal where the node is running, or by using the `make stop-node` command if it's running in the background.

 ### Test Run